mongodb/docs/source/command/atlas.txt

 * :ref:`atlas-networking` - Manage or configure network peering for your Atlas project.
 * :ref:`atlas-organizations` - Manage your Atlas organizations.
 * :ref:`atlas-performanceAdvisor` - Learn more about slow queries and get suggestions to improve database performance.
+* :ref:`atlas-plugin` - Manage plugins for the AtlasCLI.
 * :ref:`atlas-privateEndpoints` - Manage Atlas private endpoints.
 * :ref:`atlas-processes` - Manage MongoDB processes for your project.
 * :ref:`atlas-projects` - Manage your Atlas projects.